captainseeker/devbox-plugins/turso/README.md

 # Turso Plugin

 Plugin for the [`turso`](https://www.nixhub.io/packages/turso-cli) package.
-This plugin sets several `TURSO` environment variables to run an instance of Turso in your local project, adds a `turso.key` file to the devbox.d directory, and configures a turso service.
+This plugin sets several `TURSO` environment variables to run an instance of Turso in your local project.

 ## How to Activate